mrom-gh/songbook-generator/README.md

 # Songbook

-Takes files which are associated with songs, like
+Takes a folder with song parts like

 * lyrics
 * lead sheets